 The Company is highly committed to having an open and communicative relationship with its investors.
 The publication of interim and annual financial statements and ongoing company announcements keep bondholders informed on developments relevant to their investment.
 Specifically with respect to the latter, the Board serves the legitimate interests of the company, and ensures that the company communicates with the market effectively and in a timely manner through a number of company announcements that it publishes, informing the market of significant events relevant to the company and its business.
+Testament to this, inter alia are the company announcements which the Company issued over the course of the period under review providing updates to the market on the business and operations of the Company and the Guarantor in light of the COVID-19 outbreak.
 The company recognises the importance of maintaining a dialogue with the market to ensure that its strategies and performance are well understood and disclosed to the market in a timely manner.